-M.I was on a mission.
-Alongside Loose Kaynon, A-Q and Blaqbonez, the self-ascribed rap messiah decided to take on a noble quest to force a re-awakening for Nigerian hip-hop; a once-celebrated genre now relegated to the background.
+In 2018, M.I was on a self-imposed rescue mission.
+Alongside his labelmates Loose Kaynon, A-Q and Blaqbonez, the famed rap messiah set on a noble quest to force a re-awakening for Nigerian hip-hop; a once-celebrated genre now relegated to the backgrounds.

-Probably taking a cue from the Kanye-led 5-album Wyoming releases, these rappers came together under the acronym L.A.M.B -coined out from the first letters from their names- to stage a series of album releases in August 2018.
-Tagged the LAMB August releases, albums “Crown“, “Yung Denzl” and “Bad Boy Blaq” were the projects with which these rappers sought to restore and ensure the survival of the culture.
+Probably taking a cue from the Kanye-led 5-album Wyoming releases, these rappers united under the acronym L.A.M.B — coined out from the first letters from their names — to stage a series of back-to-back album releases in August 2018, all executive-produced by M.I.
+Tagged the LAMB August, albums “Crown“, “Yung Denzl” and “Bad Boy Blaq” were the tools with which these rappers sought to restore and ensure the survival of the waning culture.

 This, however, takes nothing from the brilliance of the project.
-Well-timed, M.I lent his voice to the growing awareness about mental health and self-worth in the country.
-Over ten songs, he explored in several layers issues like self-doubt, low self-esteem and even more extremely, depression that many youths are battling in silence.
-A year later, this album is relevant as ever, spurring conversations in small corners.
+A well-timed release, M.I used the tape to lend his voice to the growing awareness about mental health and self-awareness.
+Across ten songs, the rapper explored several layers of self-doubt, low self-esteem and even more extremely, depression that many youths are battling in silence.
+And even a year later, this album is still as relevant as ever, still sparking conversations in several corners.
 It might not seem like much, but the album is doing its bit.

 He passed his messages not only through verses and hooks but also with fiery monologues and therapy sessions alongside the music to get his message across.
 Soundbites from his therapy sessions were prevalent throughout the album often coming at the end of a track, serving as a prelude to another.
 By putting his vulnerability out there, he shows fans and listeners that it’s okay to seek help when you need it.

-For the most part, M.I works with a wealth of young talents on the album, shedding the spotlight on these acts and in turn tapping into their talents, sound and raw energy.
-A number of them like Odunsi, Lady Donli and Tay Iwar have gone on to drop their debut albums.
+For most of “Yung Denzl,” M.I works with a wealth of young talents, shedding the spotlight on these acts and in turn tapping into their talents, sound and raw energy.
+A number of them like Odunsi, Lady Donli and Tay Iwar have gone on to drop their debut albums over the past year.

-The album opens with a gruff whisper questioning our sense of identity, “do you know who you are?” it asks.
-Sticking to a simple rhyme scheme, M.I charges the black man to begin his journey to self-awareness and discovery.
+“Do you know who you are?” a gruff voice asks, questioning our sense of identity to open the project.
+Sticking to a simple rhyme scheme, M.I further charges the black man to begin his journey to self-awareness and discovery.

 On songs like ‘Last Night I Had A Dream’, ‘Stop Never Second Guess Yourself’ and ‘I Believe In You‘, M.I is concerned about our self-confidence, repeatedly nudging us to let go of our insecurities and self-doubt and find comfort in our skin.